dbbs-lab/patch/README.md

   - Correct garbage collection, objects connected to eachother don't
     dissapear: Objects that rely on eachother store a reference to eachother.
 As is the basis for any sane object oriented interface.
+  - Explicit exceptions: I catch silent failures and gotchas and raise semantic errors with a class hierarchy instead for granular exception handling.

+**Warning:** When running MPI simulations errors cannot be caught due to a [bug](https://github.com/neuronsimulator/nrn/issues/1112) in NEURON where every exception results in NEURON calling `MPI_Abort` and shutting down the simulation.
+If this leads to confusing failure modes please post an issue with your Patch code to the GitHub repo!

 # Basic usage